Skip to main content

 Theme Layout

-In order to have the most accessible survey (with a visible focus indicator that is not only indicated by color), you must use a theme with the Simple layout.
+To have the most accessible survey (with a visible focus indicator that is not only indicated by color), you must use the New Survey Taking Experience.

 Highlights Simple layout in Look and Feel

-Qtip: Note that some features are not compatible with the Simple layout.
-If you need to use an accessible question type not available with this layout, the Classic layout is recommended.
+Qtip: Note that some features are not compatible with the New Survey Taking Experience.
+If you need to use an accessible question type not available with this layout, you can revert to the old experience.

 General Tab